Allov/knockout-dialoger/README.md

 ## Usage

-In your startup file, we need to do a number of things in order to fully initialize the router:
+In your startup file, we need to do a number of things in order to fully initialize the dialoger:

 ### startup.js